-Language contributes to the most basic form of communication, and most of the times there could be a communication barrier if the native language is different.
+Language contributes to the most basic form of communication, and most of the time there could be a communication barrier if the native language is different.
 Especially for professionals and students, when working or studying in a different country, they may face this difficulty.

 “I had to be part of that!
 The idea came later on from when trying to learn Mandarin.
 There are thousands of teachers all over the world; I just need to use the internet to connect teachers with students.
 That is how mYngle was born.”

-mYngling with Languages-
+mYngling with Languages- Marina Tognetti

 mYngle offers customized language training programs through video conferencing in 45 different languages anytime, anywhere.
-Lessons are one-on-one, with highly qualified native coaches and related to the learner’s job-position.
+Lessons are one-on-one, with highly qualified native coaches and related to the learner’s job position.
 The virtual classrooms enable learners to take classes 24/7.
 The platform is a perfect solution for busy professionals who need language training to be successful in their international business, and for Companies that want great learning results and a transparent and controllable learning process to make their investment a success.

 “We listened to our customers and they gave us the new direction, from an open marketplace to a quality global online school.”

 That brought them to a different place where companies more than consumers were interested in the services mYngle was offering.
-The second pivot was from B2C to B2B. mYngle now has prestigious business clients and learners all over the word, with tens of thousands of lessons given each month.
+The second pivot was from B2C to B2B. mYngle now has prestigious business clients and learners all over the world, with tens of thousands of lessons given each month.

 “One size does not fit all.”

-Education is still operating in the old traditional way, offering learners what is available, and not what they want. mYngle constantly monitors their users’ reactions and tries to adjust accordingly, using adapted versions of NPS (Net Promoter Score), which defines that only excellence counts.
-Constant focus on customers and their needs is one of mYngle’s pillars and key strengths.
-This is particularly important when you are in an industry like that of online education, which is in a transition or evolution phase, where the main challenge is not competition but the unawareness or inexperience of customers.
+Education is still operating in the old traditional way, offering learners what is available, and not what they want. mYngle constantly monitors its users’ reactions and tries to adjust accordingly, using adapted versions of NPS (Net Promoter Score), which defines that only excellence counts.
+Constant focus on customers and their needs are one of mYngle’s pillars and key strengths.
+This is particularly important when you are in an industry like that of online education, which is in a transition or evolution phase, where the main challenge is not a competition but the unawareness or inexperience of customers.